Tuesday, March 3, 2015

 They felt all grown up as they walked into their first store, which was a furniture store.

-The two girls started to look around, they even walked upstairs to the second level as they looked at the furniture, pretending they were shopping.
+The two girls started looking around and even walked upstairs to the second level, pretending they were shopping.

-Down the street, the little girls skipped, ever so exciting to be shopping, without their parents saying you cannot have that.
+Down the street, the little girls skipped, ever so excited to be shopping, without their parents saying You cannot have that.

 They went from store to store, and they stopped at Western Auto to look at the baby dolls wrapped in pink and blue blankets.

-At Abrom’s they saw dresses hanging on racks, in shades of brown, with pleats, covered in tan lace and large sashes attached to the backs of the dresses, they saw red checked dresses that buttoned down the front, blue and white striped sailor dresses that would be ever so cute to wear to school to show off to the other students.
+At Abrom's, they saw dresses hanging on racks in shades of brown, with pleats, covered in tan lace, and large sashes attached to the backs.
+They saw red-checked dresses that buttoned down the front, and blue-and-white striped sailor dresses that would be ever so cute to wear to school to show off to the other students.

 Oh, how they wished they had the money to buy one of those dresses, but they were penniless.

-Abrom’s was THE store shop, everyone with money came here to shop.
+Abrom's was THE store; everyone with money came here to shop.

-Abrom’s had two levels with a staircase that led to the upper level, it had tub carriers, a machine much like the banks use today at their drive-through windows, where they would send their tickets up to and downstairs, which was fun to watch.
+Abrom's had two levels, with a staircase leading to the upper level.
+It had tub carriers, a machine much like the banks use today at their drive-through windows, where they would send their tickets up and downstairs, which was fun to watch.

-At the five and dime, the girls spent a long time looking, because they were many bends filled full of trinkets of all shapes and sizes that you could purchase for just ten cents.
+At the five-and-dime, the girls spent a long time looking, because there were many shelves filled with trinkets of all shapes and sizes that you could purchase for just ten cents.

-The two little girls continued walking up north Montgomery Avenue, they turned left onto Alabama Avenue and continued walking until they reached the Tennessee River.
+The two little girls continued walking north on Montgomery Avenue, then turned left onto Alabama Avenue and kept walking until they reached the Tennessee River

-The older little girl’s family owned a boat that they had docked many times at Riverfront Park.
+The older little girl's family owned a boat that they had docked at Riverfront Park many times.

-The Tennessee River holds many dangerous drop-offs from the water's edge, which these two little girls knew, so they stayed close to the edge, as they waded into the water just to cool off their feet making sure that they did not get their clothes wet.
+The Tennessee River has many dangerous drop-offs from the water's edge, which these two little girls knew, so they stayed close to the edge as they waded into the water to cool their feet, making sure they did not get their clothes wet.

 The streetlight guided the girls as they began their journey home.

-On their trip into town, the girls were given yellow pencils by the salesman at the furniture.
+On their trip into town, the girls were given yellow pencils by the salesman at the furniture store.

-The girls thought the yellow pencil was ugly so they swapped the yellow pencils for bright purple, pink and white pencils.
+The girls thought the yellow pencils were ugly, so they swapped them for bright purple, pink, and white pencils.

-The girls also, put small girls slip into a shoebox at the five and dime.
+The girls also put small girls' slips into a shoebox at the five-and-dime.

 The sun was shining brightly that day, so they each put on a pair of sunglasses.

-Before the girls reached home they buried the sunglasses, and little girls slip at the end of the street where their grandparents lived.
+Before the girls reached home, they buried the sunglasses, and the little girls slipped at the end of the street where their grandparents lived.

-They began walking to their grandparent's house, only to be greeted by two very unhappy parents.
+They began walking to their grandparents' house, only to be greeted by two heartbroken parents.

-The two little girls told a lie, they said they had spent the day at a friends house, but their parents knew different because they had made a mistake, they had stopped at an aunts house to visit before they walked to the Tennessee River.
+The two little girls told a lie; they said they had spent the day at a friend's house, but their parents knew differently because they had made a mistake.
+They had stopped at an aunt's house to visit before they walked to the Tennessee River.

 Both girls received a whipping and were taken home.

-Their parents never knew the difference until years later when the older girl told her mother the story about their trip to town, their visits to the many stores, and them taking all the items that they had found at the end of the street.
+Their parents never knew the difference until years later, when the older girl told her mother the story of their trip to town, their visits to the many stores, and their taking all the items they had found at the end of the street.

 Monday, March 2, 2015